Conditions

 First, add a condition and configure it in the condition table.

-Since I want to check multiple elements at once to perform the input action, I will use the And
+Since you want to check multiple elements at once to perform the input action, you will use the And

 condition type